MicrosoftDocs/azure-docs/articles/cosmos-db/cassandra/troubleshoot-nohostavailable-exception.md

 Instead of tuning the `MaxQueueSize or PoolTimeoutMillis`, we advise making sure the `ConnectionsPerHost` is set to a minimum of 10.
 See the code section.

 ### TooManyRequest(429)
-OverloadException is thrown when request is too large.
-Which may be because of having insufficient RU provisioned.
+OverloadException is thrown when the request rate is too large, which may be because of insufficient throughput being provisioned for the table and the RU budget being exceeded.
 Learn more about [large request](../sql/troubleshoot-request-rate-too-large.md#request-rate-is-large)
 #### Recommendation
 We recommend using either of the following options:
 1. Increase RU provisioned for the table or database if the throttling is consistent.